vkscorpio3/docs/springoneplatform-conference-2018/SpringOnePlatform2018Summary.md

 - Securing Spring Functions - You can’t rely on the server-less to destroy everything once the function is done and the container could be reused, so the exploit can carry over to another secure function

 - Spring now fully supports *Reactive programming* across the framework and there were many sessions on Reactive Spring.
 This an asynchronous, non-blocking flow which is much more efficient with resources.
 It is much more complex to program this way and should be avoided unless you have a use case with an extremely high number of transitions per second.

+- Apache Geode which Gemfire is based on is being used as the predominant interface for caching use case but it is also being use in a decentralized model to give developers full access to defining independent Microservices.

 - Hierarchies are a org structure of the Industrial Age, while networks are of the Information Age.
 High Performing organizations at scale have Networks & Hierarchy.